braindynamicslab/sms/Q&A.md

 ### How do you get my data from my Fitbit?

-We use the myPHD app [https://myphd.stanford.edu/](https://myphd.stanford.edu/) to package and collect your data.

-### How does the myPHD access code work?

-After downloading the myPHD app, please download and click the myPHD key file on your mobile device.
-The code should automatically connect to the myPHD app.
-If the myPHD key does not automatically connect, please contact our study coordinator.

-Do I need to sync my Fitbit daily?

-We ask that you open the app at least once weekly to sync.
-The manual sync is not required in most circumstances.
+We use a web app called fitabase which will pull information directly from your Fitbit account.

-My Fitbit irritates my skin when I wear it constantly.
+### My Fitbit irritates my skin when I wear it constantly.
 What should I do?

 We recommend that you wear your Fitbit nightly.
 If you choose to wear your Fitbit 24/7, we recommend that you loosen the watch and possibly switch arms every few days.
 Constant use of a wearable device can cause irritation to skin over time if not properly adjusted, the band is not regularly cleaned, or the wearer has a skin condition such as eczema or psoriasis.